ddgpmc/bms/README.md

 4. Visit the link provided by the terminal such as `127.0.0.1:8000`
 note: to run the website on localhost for developing testing just run this on the terminal where the code is `php artisan serve`

-To access the Server Side panel we provided a seed generated account

-    ```
-    Username: giann@gmail.com
-    Password: giann
-    Usertype: Admin
-    ```

 ## Advanced details